 Multiple sclerosis is an inflammatory autoimmune disorder that affects the central nervous system, which consists of the brain and the spine.
-The CNS regulates all the bodily functions, processes sensory information and enables appropriate neuromuscular responses to them.
+The CNS regulates all bodily functions, processes sensory information, and enables appropriate neuromuscular responses to them.

 In multiple sclerosis, an abnormal immune system attacks healthy nerve cells, causing inflammation and lesions in the brain and spine.
-The immune system primarily attacks myelin, a fatty substance which insulates nerve fibers (axons) and helps in conduction of electrical signals.
+The immune system primarily attacks myelin, a fatty substance that insulates nerve fibers (axons) and helps in the conduction of electrical signals.

 Axons are long hair-like projections from nerve cells (neurons), which transmit signals between nerve cells.
 Damage to myelin and axons disrupts communication between nerve cells and leads to various neuromuscular disabilities, depending on the CNS region affected.

 The course of multiple sclerosis and its symptoms are unique to each individual.
 Multiple sclerosis is considered active if relapses occur, with evidence of lesions in MRI tests, over a specific period of time.
 MS is also characterized as worsening or non-worsening, depending on whether disabilities increase or remain stable after relapses.

 Multiple sclerosis is categorized into the following four types, based on clinical characteristics, frequency of relapses, and time is taken for lesion development and disease progression.